-I would never even have known if Sheila hadn't pointed out the article from the local paper reporting that groups were outraged and were boycotting this annual event because of the name change.
+I would never even have known if my wife Sheila hadn't pointed out the article from the local paper reporting that groups were outraged and were boycotting this annual event because of the name change.
 So, I did what I usually do, sit down and write.
 But this one didn't flow.
 It's hard to be clever, witty and interesting, when what you feel like doing is smash someone in his face.

 But I tried, and I came up with a letter that described how this lovely "Brigadoon" of a beach town was tainted and soon to descend into a spiral of religious hatred that would ultimately lead to Encinitas becoming "Belfast by the Sea."
 Luckily, Sheila gently indicated that this was not quite my best work, so I scratched it just before hitting the send button.